-The programme will comprise a number of elements:
+The programme will comprise of several elements:

-- Access to online learning materials and background reading - Seminars organised specifically for SYPA which will be either virtually or in person (some of these will be targeted at members of either the Authority or the Local Pension Board, although open to all) - The opportunity to attend externally organised online events - The opportunity to attend a selected range of externally organised in person events - For members of the Audit Committee 1 hour "bite size" briefing sessions before each meeting.
+- > Access to online learning materials and background reading. - Seminars organised specifically for SYPA which will be held either virtually or in person (some of these will be targeted at members of either the Authority or the Local Pension Board, although open to all). - > The opportunity to attend externally organised online events. - The opportunity to attend a selected range of externally organised in-person events. - An annual Members' Away Day with a range of speakers and topics for Authority and Board members to join together in undertaking learning and development.